Search

 Taxed to death

 We spend our lives paying all sorts of taxes.
 Income tax and national insurance on your earnings, income and capital gains tax on your savings.
 Stamp duty when you buy a house, council tax to live in it.
-Car tax, fuel duty, value added tax; excise duty and corporation tax if you run your own business.
+Car tax, fuel duty, value-added tax; excise duty and corporation tax if you run your own business.

 And after paying all those taxes during your lifetime, you are expected to pay inheritance tax when you die – there is just no escape!
 None of these taxes are popular, but inheritance tax is without question the most loathed of all.